AriFordsham/GHCWiki/working-conventions.md

 This page has pointers to information you'll need.

 First, make sure you are familiar with GHC's [Licensing](licensing).
 Unless you say otherwise, we will assume that if you submit a contribution to GHC, then you intend to supply it to us under the same license as the existing code.
+However, we do not ask for copyright attribution; you retain copyright on any contributions you make, so feel free to add your copyright to the top of any file in which you make non-trivial changes.

 These pages guide you step-by-step through making a contribution: